andela-cuchendu/jaxdms/README.md

 # Create .env file in the root directory
 touch .env

+# Copy .env.example to .env and edit with your parameters

 # add your SECRET, PORT, DATABASE_URL, and TEST_DATABASE_URL keys

 # Install Package dependencies